Berleman House

-The Berleman House is a historic house located at 115 S. Main St. in Edwardsville, Illinois.
-The house was built between 1864 and 1868 by Samual Morrison.
-Architect Charles Spillman designed the house in the Greek Revival style.
-The house is a one-story brick building topped by a gable roof.
-The front entrance features a pediment supported by Doric pilasters; smaller pillars flank the recessed door, which has sidelights and a transom.
-Carpenter Herman Berleman purchased the house in 1868; his family lived in the home until 1962.
+The Berleman House is a historic house located at 115 S. Main St. in Edwardsville, Illinois, USA.
+It was built between 1864 and 1868 by Samual Morrison.
+The architect Charles Spillman designed the house in the Greek Revival style.
+It is a one-story brick building topped by a gable roof.
+The front entrance features a pediment supported by Doric pilasters.
+Smaller pillars flank the recessed door, which has sidelights and a transom.
+C Herman Berleman, a carpenter, purchased the house in 1868 and his family lived there until 1962.
 In 1895, Berleman built a frame addition on the back of the house.

 The house was added to the National Register of Historic Places on March 27, 1980.